gvwilson/thirdbit/src/fiction/makers-return/index.md

 They burst out of the forest,
 careened across a weed-strewn field, and accelerated down a dirt road.
-Clods of dirt thrown up by the front wheel made her splutter each time one stung her face.
+She spluttered each time a clod of dirt thrown up by the front wheel hit her in the face.

-The cart skidded to a stop just short of the big shed that marked one side of Bots' End.
+The cart skidded to a stop just short of the lumber shed in Bots' End.
 "Here," Mouse said,
 detaching itself from the cart.

 Sindy struggled to her feet.
-Her back felt like one big bruise, and her butt felt worse.
+Her back was one big bruise,
+and her butt felt worse.
-"Thank you," she told the bots as Violet staggered a few steps, put her hands on her hips, and bent over, trying not to throw up again.
+"Thank you," she told the bots as Violet staggered a few steps, put her hands on her hips, and bent over, breathing heavily.

 The cart's parts chirped and buzzed.
 It backed up,